TypiCMS/Base/README.md

 ## Facades

-Each modules has a facade that give you access to the repository, you can call for example `News::latest(3)` to get the three latest news.
+Each modules have a facade that gives you access to the repository, you can call for example `News::latest(3)` to get the three latest news.
 Check available methods in each module’s repository.

 ## Artisan commands